 The Baking Steel is an expensive slab of specially formulated steel that heats rapidly and holds heat very well.
 In other words it is a steel pizza stone.
-In our tests it performed similar to a pizza stone, cooking the bottom a bit faster than the refractory type material.
+In our tests it performed similar to a cordite pizza stone (above), cooking the bottom a bit faster than the refractory type material.
 Of course, in most cases, cooking the bottom is not a problem.
 On a grill the bottom tends to cook too rapidly.
 It has one advantage, it does clean up easily without absorbing water.
 But it is about twice the price of refractory type material.

 I don't know how I lived without a good, accurate digital kitchen scale for so many years.
 It is so important.
 Look at salt for example.
 1 cup of table salt has almost twice as much salinity as a cup of Morton's kosher salt because Morton's kosher salt has more air space between the grains.
 But a pound of all salts contain exactly the same amount of sodium chloride.
 Without a scale, making a brine requires a calculator.

 Flour and sugar have the same problem.
 Packed flour or loose flour.
 Big diff.
 Ever try to measure a tablespoon of honey?
 Did you get it all into the bowl or leave a lot of it on the spoon?